prix0007/Mflix_App/README.rst

 Using an existing MongoDB Atlas Account:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you already have a previous Atlas account created, perhaps because you've
-taken one of our other MongoDB university courses, you can repurpose it for
-M220P.

 Log-in to your Atlas account and create a new project named **M220** by clicking
 on the *Context* dropdown menu: